Sister M. Hilary King, IHM

 March 21, 1865 – November 15, 1940

-Sister M. Hilary King, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on Friday, November 15, 1940.
+Sister M. Hilary King, IHM, of the Sisters, Servants of the Immaculate Heart of Mary died on Friday, November 15, 1940, at St. Agnes Place in Elmhurst, PA.

-She was born on March 21, 1865 in Gleason, Pennsylvania, and given the name Catharine.
+She was born on March 21, 1865 in Gleason, PA, and given the name Catharine (Kate).
 She was the daughter of the late Patrick and Bridget Dwyer King.
 She entered the IHM Congregation on April 10, 1889, received the religious habit on October 3, 1889, and made profession of her vows on August 2, 1891.

-Sister Hilary enjoyed her years of teaching children in our IHM mission schools, including All Saints School in Masontown, PA.
-She also served as a volunteer in Throop, PA, during the Spanish Flu of 1918.
+Sister also served as a volunteer in Throop, PA, during the Spanish Flu of 1918.

-She was preceded in death by two brothers, Dr. Francis and Matthew, and a sister, Sister Mary Waltrude, RSM.
+She was preceded in death by four brothers, Philip, James P., Dr. Francis and Matthew, and three sisters, Ellen King, Jennie Downs and Sister Mary Waltrude, RSM.

-She is survived by a sister, Mary Louise McCarthy of Kane, PA, nieces and nephews.
+She is survived by a two brothers, Joseph of Washington, DC, and John of Walla Walla, WA; two sisters, Mary Louise McCarthy of Kane, PA, and Agnes Fulnecky of Frankfort, IN; nieces and nephews.

 “All Saints’, Masontown, was the second school opened in the Pittsburg Diocese by the Sisters of the Immaculate Heart.
 The school was opened September 25, 1911.
 Sister M. Pancratius was the first superior.
 With her were associated Sister M. Patricia, Sister M. Hilary, Sister M. Carmelita, and Sister M. Padua.
 Many of the students come in from the surrounding country places, walking long distances each day.
 They are rarely absent and their eagerness to learn makes the task of teaching them a delightful one.
 There is a large music class and these music loving children have organized among themselves a very creditable orchestra.
 The school is a recreational as well as an educational centre.
 There is a large auditorium perfect in all its appointments.
 Here the pupils give plays from time to time, that never fail to draw large audiences.
 Father Kolb has also installed a moving picture machine.
 Masontown bids fair to become one of the finest cultural centres in Pennsylvania.”
 329